- The wireless N router issues can cause a great deal of frustration and problems with your workflow.

-There can be many issues regarding the wireless N routers you have in your home but following this tutorial below will explain exactly what you need to do in order to fix the problems you are having and get your wireless N router up and running in no time on the Windows 10 or Windows 8.1 operating system.
+There can be many issues regarding the wireless N routers you have in your home but following this tutorial below will explain exactly what you need to do in order to fix the problems you are having and get your wireless N router.

-This issue you are having with your wireless N router is usually caused by upgrading to Windows 8.1 or Windows 10 and in order to fix it you will need to adjust some IP settings for the router in Windows 10 or Windows 8.1 as well as checking your router and your connections if it is in good parameters.
+This issue you are having with your wireless N router is usually caused by upgrading to Windows 10 and in order to fix it, you will need to adjust some IP settings for the router in Windows 10.

-Tutorial on how to fix the problems with wireless N routers in Windows 8.1 and Windows 10
+How can I fix problems with wireless N routers in Windows 10?

-- First You will need to reboot your Windows 8.1 or Windows 10 device.
+- First, you will need to reboot your Windows 10 device.

-- Check and see if the wireless connection was made properly and you don’t have the limited connectivity exclamation mark.
+- Check and see if the wireless connection were made properly and you don’t have the limited connectivity exclamation mark.

 - If you still have the exclamation mark on the wireless internet connectivity you will need to unplug the wireless N router from the power socket.